eddydong/eddydong.github.io/index.md

 me = new Ball('Ship', ImgShip, 1, 0,0, -(6.375e6+1e2+550e3)-1.5e11, 0, 1e2, 100e3, 9000+29.79e3, Math.PI/2+0.01);
 ```

-Then I setup an annimation loop with [RequestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) and use the [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to visualize all objects and their ever ever-changing properties.
+Then I setup an annimation loop with [RequestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) and used the [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to visualize all objects and their ever changing properties.

 This project was designed & implemented for my son, Mars, who is a big fun of Astronomy back in 2020 or so - 2 years ago from today.
 Not all funcitonalities mentioned above were were consolidated into the same program, the html file, yet, meaning you may need to try other ones in the same folder - let me know if you have particular interest in any of them and I'll help you find it out.